 If I crave that crispy outer shell I sometimes will turn the oven on to about 200, let it heat up, turn the oven off, and then place the macaroons on a cookie sheet and let them sit in the cooling oven for an hour or so.
 After they cool off, they have just a bit of that crispy goodness.

-Here are a couple of additional items of note when making these chocolate-covered vegan coconut macaroons.
+Here are a couple of additional items of note when making these easy coconut macaroons.
 There’s more than a few uber healthy people in the world and most of them probably will recommend using dried, unsweetened coconut flakes and raw almonds.
 I recommend these too, but at the same time I realize these ingredients are not always readily available (or affordable).

-If you want to make do with regular coconut, you know, the kind you buy in the store?
-Well, I usually buy unsweetened and then pulse it in the food processor a few seconds so that the flakes are smaller.
-And I buy my almonds from Costco.
+- Almonds.
+I buy my almonds from Costco.
 I’m not certain what “raw” means when it comes to nuts because from what I’ve read it appears that all nuts in the US are required to go through some pasteurization process.
-I guess the goal is to avoid roasted nuts.
+The goal is to avoid roasted nuts.
 Personally, I love the natural flavor and texture of unroasted nuts like almonds, cashews and Brazil nuts.